absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub remove team member`
 This command is used to remove a member from a Team.
+This action can only be performed by a Team owner.
 When removing a member from a team, the following actions are performed:

 1. Remove the Subatomic association between the user and the Team.
 2. Remove the user's permissions from all OpenShift namespaces associated to the Team.
 3. Remove the user's permissions from the Bitbucket project's associated to the Team.
 4. Kick the user from the Team's Slack channel.

+**Note:** Team owners can also be removed (including self removal), provided that there is currently more than 1 Team owner.

 ---
 #### `sub request application prod`